meronmuleta/alx_be_shell/README.md

 6-multiple_permissions

 this script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+9-John_Doe

+this script sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello